History of animation: US animated TV series and specials in the 1960s

-The Flintstones was the first prime-time animated series and became immensely popular, it remained the longest-running network animated television series until that record was broken three decades later.
+The Flintstones was the first prime-time animated series and became immensely popular, it remained the longest-running network animated television series for three decades.
 Hanna-Barbera scored more hits with The Yogi Bear Show (1960–1962), The Jetsons (1962–1963, 1985, 1987), and Scooby-Doo, Where Are You!
 (1969–1970, later followed by other Scooby-Doo series).

-From around 1968, after the assassination of Martin Luther King Jr., then Robert F. Kennedy's and other violent acts made the public less at ease with violence in entertainment, networks hired censors to ban anything deemed too violent or suggestive from children's programming.
+From around 1968, after the assassination of Martin Luther King Jr. and then Robert F. Kennedy, and other violent acts made the public less at ease with violence in entertainment, networks hired censors to ban anything deemed too violent or suggestive from children's programming.

-Apart from regular TV series, there were several noteworthy animated television (holiday) specials, starting with UPA's Mister Magoo's Christmas Carol (1962), followed a few years later by other classic examples such as the string of Bill Melendez' Peanuts specials (1965-2011, based on Charles M. Schulz's comic strip), and Chuck Jones's How the Grinch Stole Christmas!
+Apart from regular TV series, there were several noteworthy animated television (holiday) specials, starting with UPA's Mister Magoo's Christmas Carol (1962), followed a few years later by other classic examples such as the string of Bill Melendez' Peanuts specials (1965–2011, based on Charles M. Schulz's comic strip), and Chuck Jones's How the Grinch Stole Christmas!
 (1966, based on the story by Dr. Seuss).

 Cambria Productions

 Cambria Productions only occasionally used traditional animation and would often resort to camera movements, real-time movements between foreground and background cels, and integration of live-action footage.
 Creator Clark Haas explained: "We are not making animated cartoons.
 We are photographing 'motorized movement' and—the biggest trick of all—combining it with live-action...
 Footage that Disney does for $250,000 we do for $18,000."
 Their most famous trick was the Syncro-Vox technique of superimposing talking lips on the faces of cartoon characters instead of animating mouths synchronized to dialogue.
 This optical printing system had been patented in 1952 by Cambria's partner and cameraman Edwin Gillette and was first used for popular "talking animal" commercials.
 The method would later be widely used for comedic effect, but Cambria used it straight in their series Clutch Cargo (1959–1960), Space Angel (1962), and Captain Fathom (1965).
 Thanks to imaginative stories, Clutch Cargo was a surprise hit.
-Their last series The New 3 Stooges (1965–1966) no longer used Syncro-Vox.
-It contained 40 new live-action segments with the original Three Stooges that was spread and repeated throughout 156 episodes together with new animation (occasionally causing people to turn off their TV when live-action footage was repeated, convinced that they had already seen the episode).
+Their last series, The New 3 Stooges (1965–1966), did not use Syncro-Vox.
+It contained 40 new live-action segments of the original Three Stooges that was spread and repeated through 126 segments of new animation (occasionally causing people to turn off their TV when live-action footage was repeated, convinced that they had already seen the episode).